Home

 Children's subgenre definitions (All)

 Fantasy is many things to many people.
 These tales contain at least one 'fantastic' element; something that it's not 'grown up' to believe is real.
-Usually the characters (humans, and/or elves and more) can do magical things the reader wishes they also could.
+The setting may be our own Earth or some imaginary realm.
+Often the characters (humans, and/or elves and more) can do magical things, thanks to some innate 'talent' or arcane secrets.
 Those of good character usually win through, if only in the long run.

 Fantasy subgenre definitions (All)